Robinson Crusoe (1954 film): Plot

-Robinson Crusoe, a third son with few prospects, goes to sea against his father's wishes.
+Robinson Crusoe, his parents' third son with few prospects, goes to sea against his father's wishes.
 On a voyage from Brazil to Africa to purchase slaves, a storm forces him to abandon ship.
-He swims alone to a deserted island somewhere in the Atlantic Ocean on September 30, 1659.
+He manages to swim to a deserted island somewhere in the Atlantic Ocean on September 30, 1659.

-To his delight, the abandoned ship turns up on an offshore rock, allowing him to salvage food, tools, firearms and other items before it sinks.
-He herds goats, hunts game, makes clothes, and builds a home, with only the company of a dog, Rex, and a cat, Sam, his only fellow castaways.
+The abandoned ship turns up on an offshore rock, allowing him to salvage food, tools, firearms and other items before it sinks.
+He herds goats, hunts game, makes clothes, and builds a home, with only the company of a dog, Rex, and a cat, Sam, his only fellow castaways; he later captures a parrot which he names Paul and teaches it to speak.
 Crusoe lets Sam and her kittens run wild.
 When Rex dies of old age in 1673, Crusoe nearly goes insane from loneliness.

-In 1677, after 18 years, Crusoe discovers that cannibals are visiting his island with their victims.
+In 1677, Crusoe discovers that cannibals are visiting his island with their victims.
 The next time he spots them with his telescope, he sees a prisoner make a break for it, pursued by two cannibals.
 He knocks out one and shoots the other; when the first one regains consciousness, the escapee kills him with Crusoe's sword.
 Crusoe takes the man back to his stockade.

 He names him Friday (after the day of the week they met).
 Crusoe teaches him English and Western customs and turns Friday into a servant.
 Crusoe does not trust him at first, believing Friday to also be a cannibal who would kill him if given the chance.
 He builds a door to the cave in which he takes to sleeping.
 When Friday enters without permission late one night to sneak some tobacco, Crusoe puts leg irons on him.
 The next day, however, Crusoe relents and takes them off.
 He comes to trust his new companion completely.

-In 1687, after 28 years, Friday saves Crusoe from a cannibal sneaking up behind him.
+In 1687, Friday saves Crusoe from a cannibal sneaking up behind him.
 Seeing a large group, they flee back to their stockade.
 The cannibals, however, are driven off by white men with guns.
-Captain Oberzo and his bosun are the victims of a mutiny; the mutineers have landed to get fresh water and to maroon the two.
+Captain Oberzo and his bosun are the victims of a mutiny; the mutineers landed to get fresh water and maroon the two.
 Crusoe and Friday rescue the men and get away undetected.
 Friday then goes to the leader of the mutiny, offering him a basket of fruit, but the mutineers are more interested in the necklace of gold coins (salvaged from Crusoe's ship) he is wearing.
 Friday leads the greedy men to the stockade.
 There, Crusoe, Friday, Oberzo, and the bosun capture them.
 Oberzo regains control of his ship.
-At Crusoe's suggestion, Oberzo agrees to let the mutineers remain on the island instead of being sentenced to die on the gallows.
+At Crusoe's suggestion, Oberzo allows the mutineers to remain on the island rather than being sent to the gallows.
 Crusoe leaves them his tools and instructions on how to survive.

 Crusoe leaves for home with Friday, having spent 28 years, two months, and 19 days on the island.
-As they row for the ship, Crusoe imagines he can hear his dog Rex barking in the distance.